CBC with Kristina Llewellyn 13 November 2019

 “We didn’t want our stories forgotten ….
 Instead of wearing the badge of shame, we can now wear the badge of pride and respect,” he said.

-Kristina Llewellyn a professor in the Department of Social Development Studies at the University of Waterloo.
+Kristina Llewellyn is a professor in Renison University’s Department of Social Developmental Studies.